 Ludwig Maximilian University of Munich

-One of Germany’s oldest universities, LMU ranks 60th in the QS World University Rankings, just below rivals TUM and Heidelberg.
+One of Germany’s oldest universities, LMU ranks 63rd in the 2021 QS World University Rankings, falling in between rivals TUM and Heidelberg.
 Almost 15% of its student population is international students.
-The university offers more than 100 areas of study, and an increasingly large number of its classes are offered in English to cater to international students, particularly in the fields of business, management, psychology, and physics.
+The university offers more than 100 areas of study, and an increasingly large number of its classes are offered in English to cater to international students, particularly in business, management, psychology, and physics.

-Baden-Wurttemberg, a state located in southwest Germany, is a popular destination for international students due to its highly renowned universities and its beautiful landscapes.
-As universities here are in smaller cities with less expats, students in this area are often looking for a more immersive study abroad experience.
+Baden-Württemberg, a state located in southwest Germany, is a popular destination for international students due to its highly renowned universities and beautiful landscapes.
+As universities here are in smaller cities with fewer expats, students in this area are often looking for a more immersive study abroad experience.

 Schiller International University

 Schiller International University is a true international university, with campuses in the US and Europe.
 The main campus is actually in Florida, but the first and largest campus is in Heidelberg, Germany and originally began as a study abroad program in Germany for Americans.

 Germany tends to be a very inexpensive country to study abroad in, as overseas students pay the same tuition fees as local students, and many universities do not charge any tuition fees at all.

 Schiller International University now serves students from over 100 countries.
 Many study abroad programs utilize the university because it is accredited in the United States and based on the American education system.
 All classes on all campuses are taught in English.
 The programs offered are generally more career-based, including two-year and four-year programs.